-- 16 Existing trees and vegetation of landscape value are incorporated into the landscape area and treatment. - C17 Native species are preferred, and landscape designs are encouraged to provide at least 50% of the plants as native species. - C18 Landscaping provides for a diversity of native species and a complexity of habitat through vertical layering.

-Note: Vertical layering, by planting a variety of vegetation in different sizes and heights provides more cover and feeding opportunities for wildlife species. - C19 Landscaping facilitates the linking of open space reserves through wildlife corridors and reduces habitat fragmentation and loss. - C20 The landscape design: - a) uses vegetation types and landscaping styles which contribute to the streetscape and desired future character objectives for the locality; - b) uses vegetation types that will not block views: - c) does not adversely affect the structure of the proposed building or buildings on adjoining properties; - d) considers personal safety by ensuring good visibility along paths and driveways and avoiding shrubby landscaping near thoroughfares; - e) contributes to energy efficiency and amenity by providing substantial shade in summer, especially to west facing windows and open car park areas and admitting winter sunlight to outdoor and living areas and other habitable rooms; - f) improves privacy between dwellings;
+B3.7 External areas > 3.7.1 Landscaped area and private open space Obje ctives Cont rols 07 To retain important existing canopy trees, vegetation and other landscape features.
+C14 Existing canopy trees and vegetation of landscape value are incorporated into the landscape area and treatment.
+08 To protect or enhance indigenous wildlife populations and habitat through appropriate planting of indigenous vegetation species.
+C15 Native species are preferred, and landscape designs are encouraged to provide at least 50% of the plants as native species.
+09 To ensure that landscaping contributes positively to the streetscape and the amenity of neighbouring properties.
+C16 Landscaping provides for a diversity of native species and a complexity of habita 010 To ensure that landscaping allows view sharing. variety of vegetation and heights provides through vertical layering.
+Note: Vertical layering, by planting a variety of vegetation in different sizes and heights provides more cover and feeding opportunities for wildlife species.
+C17 Landscaping facilitates the linking of open space reserves through wildlife corridors and reduces habitat fragmentation and loss.
+C18 The landscape design: a) uses vegetation types and landscaping styles which contribute to the streetscape and desired future character objectives for the locality; b) uses vegetation types that will not moderately, severely or devastatingly block views in accordance with the Tenacity Land and Environment Court Principle; c) does not adversely affect the structure of the proposed building or buildings on neighbouring properties; d) considers personal safety by ensuring good visibility along paths and driveways and avoiding shrubby landscaping near thoroughfares; e) contributes to energy efficiency and amenity by providing substantial shade in summer, especially to west facing windows and open car park areas and

-B3.7 External areas 3.7.1 Landscaped area and private open space r r r Objectives Controls g) minimises risk of damage to overhead power lines and other services; and h) provides adequate sight lines for vehicles and pedestrians, especially near street corners and intersections.
+B3.7 External areas > 3.7.1 Landscaped area and private open space Objectives Controls admitting winter sunlight to outdoor and living areas and other habitable rooms; f) improves privacy between dwellings; g) minimises risk of damage to overhead power lines and other services; and h) provides adequate sight lines for vehicles and pedestrians, especially near street corners and intersections.
+Note: Deep soil landscaped area means: the area of the site that contains landscaped area which has no above ground, ground level or subterranean development.
+Note: Canopy tree means: A tree that attains a minimum height of 8 metres and minimum crown diameter of 8 metres at maturity, and is planted in a deep soil landscaped area with a minimum dimension of 4 metres.